 (a) Assisted Resolution

-Anyone who believes he or she has been sexually harassed or assaulted may also elect to make a complaint outside the university by initiating civil and/or criminal charges against the offending party or parties.
-If requested, the university will assist the complainant in reporting an assault and filing a criminal charge.
+Anyone who believes he or she has been sexually harassed, assaulted, or is a victim of gender related violence may also elect to make a criminal complaint outside the university.
+The Wittenberg Police Division (WPD) will assist the complainant in reporting an assault and filing criminal charges.
+WPD works closely with the Springfield Police Department to initiate civil/and or criminal charges against the offending party or parties.
 The University community is reminded that the Ohio criminal and civil justice systems and the Wittenberg process for investigation, adjudication and discipline are separate and distinct ways in which to seek redress.
 If any party initiates any civil, criminal or agency proceeding, the University reserves the right to independently initiate, to suspend, to terminate or to continue the internal proceeding within the requirements of the Title IX and other regulatory actions of the Office of Civil Rights.

 FORMAL COMPLAINT PROCEDURES